mehmetsen80/Linqra-Sample-InventoryService/README.md

 - Integration with Product Service through an API gateway
 - Enhanced product availability information that combines product data with inventory status

+## Prerequisites

+Before running this service, you must have the following components of the main Linqra application up and running:

+1. **Discovery Server (Eureka)** - For service registration and discovery
+2. **API Gateway** - For routing requests to the appropriate microservices

+These components need to be started before launching this Inventory Service.
+The service is configured to register with the Eureka server and communicate through the API gateway.

 ## API Endpoints

 ### Inventory Management